-Numerical Methods for Partial Differential Equations : from Finite Element Method to Neural Networks
+Solving Partial Differential Equations : from Finite Elements to Neural Networks

-This course will be given as an Arbeitsgemeinschaft (working group) in the University of Würzburg during the summer semester of 2024.
-This page will provide all the necessary resources for the students and more!
+This course has been given as an Arbeitsgemeinschaft (working group) in the University of Würzburg during the summer semesters of 2024, 2025 and 2026.
+This page aims at providing necessary resources for the students, starting with the lecture notes!

 Overview of the course